 Fees, funding and budgeting

 Plan a great study abroad experience that fits your financial needs.
+Consider all the costs and funding available to budget for your time abroad.

 Funding for placements